 The kebab is so popular that it is almost taken for granted when it comes to talking about cheap food.
 How many hangovers have been cured with its almost 1,000 kcal on average per kebab and what is its true origin are questions that unfortunately have no concrete answer.

-That is to say, from what can be deduced from its etymological origin, the kebab has been with us since cooking began, although its name has been adapted to different cultures and over the centuries to end up being the fast food it is today.
-The restaurants on this list strive to bring back some of its original elaboration and to claim it as a new trendy food, and therein lies their success.
+That is to say, from what can be deduced from its etymological origin, kebab has been with us since cooking began, although its name has been adapted to different cultures and over the centuries to end up being the fast food it is today.
+The restaurants on this list strive to bring back some of its original preparation and to claim it as a new trendy food, and therein lies their success.

-1. From Pita Madre
+1. De Pita Madre

-While supplies last.
+While stocks last.
 This phrase, more typical of a retail promotion than of the hospitality industry, can serve as an approximation for De Pita Madre.
 They open, they have two rolls (one of veal and one of lamb) and when everything is sold out, they close.

 This small restaurant in the Chueca neighborhood leads the trend of gourmet shawarma and does so by appealing to a maxim.
 That kebab can also be Michelin food.

-📍 Calle de Colmenares, 13 (Chueca)
+📍Location:Calle de Colmenares, 13 (Chueca)

 2. Kebab House

-📍 Calle de Meléndez Valdés, 67 (Moncloa)
+📍Location:calle de Meléndez Valdés, 67 (Moncloa)

 3. Yunie Kebab

-📍 Calle de Meléndez Valdés, 64 (Moncloa)
+📍Location: Calle de Meléndez Valdés, 64 (Moncloa)

 4. Sumer Kebab